 Broad Creek genuinely wants to make the process of remodeling as easy as possible and not stressful on the customer. “

 The biggest complaint I’ve ever heard about other places is customers having to find their own contractors for plumbing or electric.
-I tell people: If there’s a problem, you’ve only got one person to yell at,” he laughs.
+By providing a complete renovation and remodeling solution we put the mind of our customers at ease.
+Whether they want a total reworking of the kitchen sink with only the best and highly rated sink faucets or want a brand new chimney installed, I tell people: If there’s a problem, you’ve only got one person to yell at,” he laughs.

 When asked about common trends, Jimmy said the fad of mixing the old with the new is a popular request lately, and since they can build what they need, their company is an ideal partner.
 Other well-liked styles he’s seen recently include white cabinetry, shaker-style doors, cottage-themes, chrome fixtures in bathrooms, and grey granite.

 No matter the design, though, Jimmy and Michelle are there to help their customers find whatever it is that makes them happy. “

 I would like the company to be known as one with integrity; we do what we say we do.
 If you think something is wrong in your house after our team worked on it, we will fix it for free,” he stressed.
 “We already do so many things that are out of the ordinary.
 We honestly go above and beyond.
 I promise, our customers are going to be happy when we leave.”

 In fact, Jimmy and Michelle often do such a great job, many of their clients become their friends.
 “We’ve spent time having coffee with them in their home, a few glasses of wine, and a few clients even attended our wedding,” Michelle said.